Wendell Pierce: Career

 Pierce made his television debut on the HBO anthology series Vietnam War Story in the third episode, "The Pass", along with Ching Valdes-Aran, Tony Becker, and Merritt Butrick.
 His second television role was Dr. Wolff in two episodes of The Equalizer (1988, 1989).

 Pierce worked on the HBO dramas The Wire and Treme.
 When first cast in The Wire, he and his castmates doubted the show would be a hit: "I remember the first time we all sat around and watched the pilot.
 We all turned to each other and said, 'Man, I don't think this shit is going anywhere.'"
 For his role in Treme, Pierce learned to play trombone, though he relied on "sound double" Stafford Agee of the Rebirth Brass Band.
 Agee played off-camera for Pierce, syncing his trombone with Pierce's motions for authenticity.

 In 2012, he played J. Jenks in The Twilight Saga: Breaking Dawn – Part 2.

 Pierce was nominated for an Independent Spirit Award for Best Male Lead for his portrayal of Joe, a married and closeted gay man who steps out on his family with a young white man he met online, in Four.
 The film was released in September 2013, around the same time that The Michael J. Fox Show debuted on NBC, in which Pierce played Michael J. Fox's character's boss.
 The show was canceled five months later.

+Pierce wrote and published a book in 2015, The Wind in the Reeds: A Storm, A Play, and the City That Would Not Be Broken on his experiences with the Beckett play Waiting for Godot, and the flooding of New Orleans in 2005.

 From 2015 to 2017, Pierce starred alongside Matthew Perry and Thomas Lennon in CBS's revival of the sitcom The Odd Couple, playing the role of Teddy.

 When Mike Henry stepped down as the voice of Cleveland Brown on Family Guy in June 2020, in light of the George Floyd protests, Pierce launched a campaign to become Henry's replacement.
 He lost the role to YouTube personality Arif Zahir.